KingAbesh/credit-card-validation-system/README.md

 CSS classes were toggled to include and remove a line-through text decoration to give the user a valid/not-valid experience.
 <br/>

-Credit card numbers were masked with "**$**" 0.5 seconds after a user inputed a card digit to give the user an "your card details are secure from prying eyes" experience.
+Credit card numbers were masked with "**$**" 0.5 seconds after a user inputed a card digit to give the user a "your card details are secure from prying eyes" experience.
 <br/>

 Auto-tabbing was implemented, only appropraite characters were allowed at designated input fields (**e.g. only numbers could be inputted in credit card number fields, only letters could be inputted in the name field, only numbers and the symbol '/' could be inputted in the expiry date field just improve the user's experience.